eastskykang/UnityMeshImporter/README.md

 # UnityMeshImporter

 Runtime mesh importer for Unity using AssimpNet.
+This mesh importer creates UnityEngine.GameObject from mesh files.

 ## What is Assimp?